-Enable education facilities to establish at a scale that supports the needs of the local community.
+Enable education facilities to establish at a scale that supports the needs of the local community, with limits on scale to protect the amenity of the surrounding environment.

-Open space that can be used for a range of recreational purposes is an important asset for both the wider community and the Tara-lka community.
+Open space that can be used for a range of recreational purposes is an important asset for both the wider community and the Taraika community.
 Furthermore, recreation space contributes positively to residential amenity.
-In addition, recreation space provides opportunity to manage stormwater during heavy rain events and to contribute to the ecology of an area.
+In addition, recreation space provides opportunity to manage stormwater during heavy rain events and to contributes to the ecology of an area.

-It is important that Tara-Ika is serviced by quality reserve space.
+It is important that Taraika is serviced by quality reserve space.
 As a large greenfield site, there is opportunity to secure land for recreation space early in the land development process, to ensure it is functional, accessible, and of high amenity.
 The above objectives and policies (and supporting rules in Chapter 15A of the District Plan) seek to secure this outcome.

-Methods for Issues and Objectives in Tara-Ika
+Methods for Issues and Objectives in Taraika